Frequently Asked Questions

 How do I volunteer?

 Volunteering is a Chestnut Hill tradition.
 The CHCA has many committees comprised of volunteers planning for our events and addressing a variety of community issues.
 We always welcome new volunteers!
 Another way to get involved is to run for a seat on the Board of Directors.
 Board members serve for 3-year terms and meet on the fourth Thursday of every month except December.
-See the Committees section of the website for a list of our committees and a description of what they do.
 You don’t need to be a member to join most of our committees.
 To volunteer, call 215-248-8810 or email email@example.com.

 How can I sponsor an event?